 Symptoms

-People with internal snapping hip syndrome experience a snapping sound or sensation when engaging in certain sports-related activities.
-Usually they feel no pain at first.
-But over time, snapping hip syndrome can lead to inflammation of the hip flexor tendon, called tendinitis, which may be painful.
+People with internal snapping hip syndrome experience a hip popping sensation or snapping sound when engaging in certain sports-related activities.
+Usually, they feel no pain at first.
+But over time, internal hip snapping can lead to inflammation of the iliopsoas tendon, called tendinitis, which may be painful.
 Other symptoms that may be associated with snapping hip include:

 - Occasional instability and sense of giving way

-- Occasional sense of locking of the hip
+- Occasional sense of locking of the h

 When to see a doctor

-Often, people with snapping hip syndrome do not seek medical treatment unless they experience pain.
-If you are bothered by the snapping or popping sound or sensation, or have mild pain, there are home treatments you can try.
+Often, people with internal snapping hip syndrome do not seek medical treatment unless they experience pain.
+If you are bothered by the hip popping sensation or snapping or have mild pain, there are home treatments you can try.
 These include:

 - Applying ice to the front of your hip